oracle/weblogic-kubernetes-operator/docs-source/content/userguide/introduction/introduction.md

 In accordance with these policies, the operator and WebLogic Server are supported on Oracle Cloud Infrastructure using *Oracle Container Engine for Kubernetes*, or in a cluster running *Oracle Linux Container Servies for use with Kubernetes* on OCI Compute; and on "authorized cloud environments".

+### Oracle Linux Cloud Native Environment

+[Oracle Linux Cloud Native Environment](https://docs.oracle.com/en/operating-systems/olcne/) is a fully integrated suite for the development and management of cloud-native applications.
+Based on the Open Container Initiative (OCI) and Cloud Native Computing Foundation (CNCF) standards, Oracle Linux Cloud Native Environment delivers a simplified framework for installations, updates, upgrades and configuration of key features for orchestrating microservices.

+WebLogic Server and the WebLogic Kubernetes operator are certified and supported on Oracle Linux Cloud Native Environment.

 ### OpenShift